rjbfoster/ProjectEulerDemo/README.md

 ## Purpose

-The purpose of this program is to demonstrate the programattic solving of the first 100 problems in Project Euler.
+The purpose of this program is to demonstrate the programmattic solving of the first 100 problems in Project Euler.

 It also demonstrates the following concepts in C#:
 * String input and parsing